Prisma Cloud Integrations

 - AWS Security Hub—AWS Security Hub is a central console where you can view and monitor the security posture of your cloud assets directly from the Amazon console.
 As the Prisma Cloud application monitors your assets on the AWS cloud and sends alerts on resource misconfigurations, compliance violations, network security risks, and anomalous user activities, you have a comprehensive view of all your cloud assets across all your AWS accounts directly from the Security Hub console.

 - Amazon SQS—Amazon Simple Queue Service (SQS) helps you send, receive, and store messages that pass between software components at any volume without losing messages and without requiring other services to be always available.
-Prisma Cloud integrates with Amazon SQS to receive alerts that you can consume through a Splunk add-on or through the AWS CloudFormation service to enable custom workflows.
+Prisma Cloud can send alerts to Amazon SQS, and you can set up the AWS CloudFormation service to enable custom workflows.

 - Cortex XSOAR—Cortex XSOAR (formerly Demisto) is a Security Orchestration, Automation and Response (SOAR) platform that enables you to streamline your incident management workflows.
 With the Prisma Cloud and Cortex XSOAR integration you can automate the process of managing Prisma Cloud alerts and the incident lifecycle with playbook-driven response actions.